ashenafykebede/wordList/planning/retrospective.md

 ### What parts of your plan went as expected?

+- all the must haves are implemented

 ### What parts of your plan did not work out?

+- I wish I could implement the should-haves and could-haves
+- time management due tight schedule at work and school

 ### Did you need to add things that weren't in your strategy?

+- nothing so far

 ### Or remove extra steps?